England-Essex Flag

 There's a 'proper' small beach in a bay back the other way and for the less-adventurous paddler, it looks like there could be some crabbing to be done after high tide.

-This likely dates from the heyday of the '30s when Eastern Esplanade exploded even if they didn't have the budget for an increasingly popular, era lido.
+This likely dates from the heyday of the '30s when Eastern Esplanade exploded even if they didn't have the budget for an increasingly popular era lido.

-Is it lee-doh or lie-doh?
-Never quite sure but, either way, just call it an outdoor pool man!
+While we're here, is it lee-doh or lie-doh?
+SlyBob's never quite sure but, either way, just call it an outdoor pool man!

 The Labworth Restaurant (Furtherwick Road)